codefresh-io/docs.codefresh.io/_docs/reference/git-tokens.md

 1. Create a service/robot account in Codefresh with the Administrator Role.
 1. Log in to your Git provider account, and generate a Git Runtime token with the required scopes.
 1. Log back in to Codefresh, this time, to the service/robot account you created.
-1. Install the GitOps Runtime with
+1. Install the GitOps Runtime.